Bira/octopus-carnival/_drafts/lphr-scene-03.md

 away.
 She just says her circumstances are similar to Arthur's instead.

 In my head this kinda starts a trend of Arthur thinking the two of them are much more alike than they are in reality.
-He gets even happier when the other tree promise to help if at all possible.
+He gets even happier when the other three promise to help if at all possible.
 What a brave band of souls this is!
 Fighting for justice!
 "Like some kind of league!", adds Rosalia.
 She probably realizes Jania is a little more selfish than the others but hey, but she won't pass an